qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ### The Algorithm
 A brief introduction to the Durr and Hoyer Algorithm can be derived from the Quantum Minimum Searching Algorithm outlined in 'A quantum algorithm for finding the minimum' [(1)]:

 Durr and Hoyer propose a computationally efficient routine to find the minimum of a table of distinct unsorted integers.
-The algorithm is as follow:
+The algorithm is as follows:

 ![QMSA](/assets/images//DurrHoyer-QMSA.JPG "QMSA")